leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Head an object
 Files in Amazon-S3 and LeoFS are called ``objects`` and are stored in buckets.
 A specific object is referred to by its key (i.e., name) and holds data.
-Here, we create a new object with the key name, ``HEAD`` request is metadata of that object.
+Here we create a new object with the key name, ``HEAD`` request is metadata of that object.

 e.g. ContentLength, ETag, ContentType etc..
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#getObjectMetadata(java.lang.String, java.lang.String)).
+For more detail information, you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#getObjectMetadata(java.lang.String, java.lang.String)).

 ```java
     // Head Object